This page last updated: 4 September 2006

 Hanalei, Hanalei District

 A mission station was established at nearby Waioli in 1834.
 Hanalei was the first port of entry named for the island in 1846.
-The town was the commercial and social center of northern Kauai, which had a mostly Hawaiian population.
+For the mostly Hawaiian population of northern Kauai, Hanalei was the social center.
 Hanalei Plantation was organized before 1850.
-Princeville Plantation was an early agricultural venture started nearby around 1855 by Robert Crichton Wyllie, Hawaii's foreign minister.
+Princeville Plantation was started nearby along the Hanalei River around 1855 by Robert Crichton Wyllie, Hawaii's foreign minister.
 The name Princeville was given to the plantation in 1860.
 Coffee was a major crop in the early days of Hanalei Plantation and Princeville but the trees became infected and were uprooted in 1862, when the land was planted in sugar.
 By 1863, Princeville was a sugar estate.
 In 1875, it boasted extensive cane lands and a sugar mill owned by Capt.
 Ross.
 The region of Hanalei was important for rice and taro production.
 The population of the Hanalei District was 1,998 in 1853, grew to 2,186 by 1866, fell off to 1,558 in 1872 and gradually grew back to 2,630 by 1900.

 238.02